 I am new to Linux on z Systems.
 What is an IFL?

 An Integrated Facility for Linux, or IFL for short, is a specialty engine for the IBM mainframe dedicated to running Linux with or without z/VM.
 IFLs are one of three types of mainframe processors expressly designed to reduce software costs.
 (The other types are zAAP for Java code and zIIP for DB2.)
 Microcode restricts IFLs to Linux workloads by omitting some processor instructions not used by the Linux kernel.

 What is z/VM?

-z/VM is the virtualization technology in System z.
-In other words, it is an operating system hypervisor designed for System z (or any equivalent server designed to the z/Architecture).
+z/VM is the virtualization technology in z Systems.
+In other words, it is an operating system hypervisor designed for z Systems (or any equivalent server designed to the z/Architecture).
 Using z/VM you can run different operating systems such as z/OS and SUSE Linux Enterprise Server for System z with different workloads in parallel and in virtual machines on the host mainframe.